-The Basin Board of Directors is slated to take a final vote on the 2026 rates at its September or October meetings.
-That plan would amount to approximately a 9.8% increase in the cost of power from its member cooperatives.
-This is a $7 to $10 increase per month on average residential usage.
+This is a $7 to $10 increase per month on average for PRECorp residential usage.
 This will vary based on individual usage.
 These estimates are preliminary, however, and are subject to change.

-Basin is also faced with increasing costs to build generation and transmission facilities.
+This upward pressure is being driven by four major drivers.
+The first is growth in traditional member load.
+“This causes an increase in capital spending on both generation and transmission but is separate from the new large loads, such as data centers, which will be handled through the large load program,” Buntrock said.
 For instance, the Dry Fork Station in Gillette was constructed at a cost of $800 per megawatt produced.
 Today, generation facilities are running about $2,800 per megawatt.

 Some of the softening strategies include the predictable distribution of Basin capital credits to cooperatives, which would alleviate the pressure at the local level.
 Additionally, PRECorp is calculating a cost of power adjustment for 2026.
 This adjustment would compensate members for actual power costs in 2025.